How to Photoshop photos together is a process known to many photographers simply as compositing.

 If you like building photos from scratch (creating a background, adding props, choosing lighting etc) then you could really enjoy compositing.

-2. Make sure elements don’t jar in style
+• Make sure elements don’t jar in style or time periods.

-3. Match up shots taken at the same angle
+• Match up shots that are taken at the same angles.

 No. But it helps.

-Honestly, if you’ve got an alternative editing platform that gives you tools such as layer masks, local selections, colour adjustments and lighting effects then you should be fine to give composites a try.
+Honestly, if you’ve got an alternative editing platform that gives you tools such as layer masks, local selections, colour adjustments and lighting effects then you should be fine to give compositing a try.

 Software such as Lightroom wouldn’t be suitable as it’s geared up more for photo editing.